hasan-hasanov/GradeR/README.md

   <p align="center">
     Grader is a simple application that presents available courses and is used to display grades of the students.
-    This is a simple proof of concept and all the similarities with the real world agencies is conicidental
+    This is a simple proof of concept and all the similarities with the real-world agencies is coincidental.
     <br />
     <br />
     <a href="https://github.com/hasan-hasanov/GradeR/issues">Report Bug</a>